SharifMinhazul/cfparser-pro/README.md

 This will compile the file with `g++` and test it against `0.in` and `0.out`, `1.in` and `1.out`, etc...

 - You also redefine the function `cfparser#CFRun()`, the function that is called to test your solution in an interactive shell.
-You can redefine it by writing your own version of it at your `.vimrc`, after loading `cfparser.vim`.
+You can redefine it by writing your own version of it at your `.vimrc`, after loading `cfparser-pro`.
 The default definition is below:

 ```
 function! cfparser#CFRun()